svishrut93/Data-Science--Python/Linear Regression/README.md

 1. Import dataset

-2.Explore the data using various graphs and data visualization strategies
+2. Explore the data using various graphs and data visualization strategies

-3.Divide data into training and testing sets
+3. Divide data into training and testing sets

 4. Train the model on the data